SLI Makes Bullish Cross Above Critical Moving Average

-In trading on Wednesday, shares of Standard Lithium Ltd (TSXV: SLI.TO) crossed above their 200 day moving average of $8.60, changing hands as high as $8.63 per share.
-Standard Lithium Ltd shares are currently trading up about 9.3% on the day.
+In trading on Thursday, shares of Standard Lithium Ltd (Symbol: SLI) crossed above their 200 day moving average of $6.91, changing hands as high as $7.21 per share.
+Standard Lithium Ltd shares are currently trading up about 2.9% on the day.
 The chart below shows the one year performance of SLI shares, versus its 200 day moving average:

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.